Click Here To

 Happy Endings and Grow a Healthier Community

 Western Tidewater Free Clinic is deeply grateful for each and every gift received.
 We are committed to not only high-quality patient care but also to excellent stewardship of your donated dollars.
-Thanks to community support, every $1 donated equals over $6 in services provided.
+Thanks to community support, every $1 donated equals more than $7 in services provided.
 It is the commitment of community members like you that allows WTFC to deliver the compassionate care that our patients deserve.
 We could not do that without you!

 For more information contact Director of Development Ashley Greene at 757-923-1060 ext.
 7025 or firstname.lastname@example.org